 Learning verb conjugations as an English learner can be very daunting.
-French speakers agree that this is one of the most difficult aspect of French.
-Camille Chevalier-Karfis from French Today explains the secret to mastering French conjugations:
+French speakers agree that this is one of the most difficult aspects of French.
+Camille Chevalier-Karfis from French Today explains the secret to mastering French conjugations.
+This is a great introduction if you intend to take online french classes at LanguageBird.

 There is a secret to mastering French verbs.
 All the French kids do it!
 Follow my tips to understand how simple French verb conjugation can be!